Carniol Plastic Surgery NJ Hair Loss Center offers a number of Hair Loss treatments tailored to your needs.

 The most common cause of hair loss in both men and women is androgenetic alopecia (AGA).
 In men, this is also called male-pattern hair loss and in women, is called female-pattern hair loss.

-Getting To the Root of the Problem of Hair Loss
+Getting To the Root of the Problem

 As hair loss usually is an ongoing process, it is beneficial to stop further hair loss.
 In addition to treating any underlying medical problems, these include PRP (see our blog post!), Lasers, Nutritional supplements and topical medications.